-This retro football shirt was worn during Sunderland final season at Roker Park.
-It wasn’t to be a fitting finale as the club were relegated from the Premier League.
-In a tight end to the season seven teams all finished within three points of each other and Sunderland (along with their rivals Middlesbrough) were relegated on the final day of the season.
+This retro football shirt was worn during Sunderland’s final season at Roker Park.
+It wasn’t to be a fitting finale as the club was relegated from the Premier League.
+In a tight end to the season, seven teams all finished within three points of each other and Sunderland (along with their rivals Middlesbrough) were relegated on the final day of the season.

 An indication of where the Black Cats problems fell can be shown by the fact their top goalscorers, Paul Stewart and Craig Russell, finished with just four goals each.

 Sunderland complete one of their best seasons ever – winning promotion to the Premier League in 1999 with 31 wins from 46 games, 3 defeats, 91 goals and 105 points!

 Amazon has a great selection of retro Sunderland shirts including my favourite, the 2000 home shirt (above).
 This was worn as confidence was at a high around the club after winning promotion to the Premier League with a record 105 points in the 1998-99 season.